 Specializing in sweets, Bluebells also knows how to make savoury treats.
 They offer several specialized selections like their pregnancy-friendly, vegetarian, gluten-free, or kids menus.

 - Fable Auckland (Cooke’s) High Tea, 60 Queen Street, Auckland CBD, phone: 09 309 9979

 Saturday and Sunday from 1 – 4 pm. – Bookings essential

 All the classics in this elegant high tea, from savoury and sandwiches to sweet treats and of course, warm scones with clotted cream and strawberry and rose preserves.
 The seasonal menu changes, but there are always gluten-free and vegan menus available.

 - Sofitel High Tea, 21 Viaduct Harbour Avenue, CBD, phone: 09 909 9000

-Another delicious option, this one a bit more French-inspired in their flavours.
+Another delicious option, this one is a bit more French-inspired in its flavours.

 Still more Auckland high tea destinations